Olga Mykhoparkina

 You can read the full case study here.

 Finding keywords that can help you rank on the first page of Google is much easier when you have a few tricks up your sleeve.
-Open a keyword research tool and see if there are any alternative keywords that you could rank for.
+And those same tricks now extend beyond Google.
+The buyers you want to reach are typing similar (just more detailed) questions into ChatGPT, or Claude.
+So the content you build around alternative keywords is what gets cited in those answers.

 For example, if you have email marketing software, try using keywords like “Mailchimp alternatives”, or any other popular tool in your industry.